Olympic and Paralympic deaths

-At the modern Olympic Games, as of the conclusion of the 2024 Summer Paralympics, eight Olympic or Paralympic athletes and six horses have died as a result of competing in or practicing their sport at Games venues; three other deaths were potentially a result of competition.
+At the modern Olympic Games, as of the conclusion of the 2024 Summer Paralympics, eight Olympic or Paralympic athletes and nine horses have died as a result of competing in or practicing their sport at Games venues; three other deaths were potentially a result of competition.
 In addition, another 16 participants have died at the Olympics from other causes; 11 of these deaths were from the Munich massacre.

 Several incidents related to the Olympics have caused the death of non-participants.
 Large numbers were killed during the Lima football riot of 1964 and the Tlatelolco massacre in Mexico City in 1968.
-The Centennial Olympic Park bombing at the 1996 Atlanta Games caused two deaths.
+The Centennial Olympic Park bombing at the 1996 Atlanta Games killed two people.